 Why Use Preserved Lemons?

-Preserved lemons is a condiment that boost flavors to sauces, dips, and sweet and savory foods.
+Preserved lemons is a condiment that boosts flavors to sauces, dips, and sweet and savory foods.
 Firstly, their unique flavor profile adds depth and complexity to dishes, making them an essential ingredient in many cuisines.
-They commonly used in Moroccan, Middle Eastern, and Indian cooking and can be found in soups, stews (like a chicken tagine,) couscous, grain salads and chutneys.
+They are commonly used in Moroccan, Middle Eastern, and Indian cooking and can be found in soups, stews (like chicken tagine,) couscous, grain salads, and chutneys.

 Ingredients and Equipment